Milanese Risotto

 • saffron 1 sachet

-• parmesan Or Parmesan, plenty
+• grain Or Parmesan, plenty

-• white wine Dry, to deglaze and reduce
+• White wine Dry, to deglaze and reduce

 Information